 - Pulsating - Pulsating can be caused by a loose part.
 Check out our pulsating noise guide for more information.

-- Loud Noise - A noticeable noise from your outside unit can signal an issue with your compressor, damper, fan or air handler.
+- Loud Noise - A loud noise from your outside unit can indicate an issue with your compressor, damper, fan or air handler.
 Read our loud noise guide for more information.

 There are some cases where you can continue to run your AC, but you do so at your own risk.
 It's almost impossible to answer this question without inspecting your system.

-Most of the time, we recommend turning the unit off and calling a professional.
+Most of the time, we recommend shutting off the unit off and contacting a professional.

 When should I do something about the noise?

-We recommend calling a professional as soon as you think there's an issue with your system.
-While AC repairs can be stressful and an unexpected cost, it's best to get problems fixed right away.
+We recommend calling a professional as soon as you think there's an issue with your unit.
+While AC repairs can be stressful and an unexpected cost, it's better to get problems fixed right away.
 Getting a professional could help reduce future expenses and keep your system running longer.

 Not sure if your air conditioner is making any of these noises?
 Please fill out the form below for a free, in-home consultation.